sorinbotirla/Xiaomi-Roborock-LDS02RR-LIDAR-ESP32-radar-visualizer/README.md

 #### The ESP32 Is not detected by the browser
 Connect an USB-C to USB-A cable (not USB-C to USB-C).
 Try the other USB-C connector of the ESP32. if it has 2 USB-C ports.
 Make sure your web app is opened from a local server or an online server, do not open the html directly in the browser.

-#### The LIDAR Motor hums but does not spin
+#### The LIDAR Motor does not spin
 Try increasing the motor speed slider and click the speed set button.
+Do not run Arduino IDE and the WebApp page at the same time.
+Close the Arduino IDE when opening the Web App.

 #### The LIDAR Motor spins but it doesn't show any data on the radar
 Make sure you connected the TX wire.
 In the <a href="https://github.com/sorinbotirla/Xiaomi-Roborock-LDS02RR-LIDAR-ESP32-radar-visualizer/blob/main/esp32-xiaomi-lidar-lds02rr.ino">esp32-xiaomi-lidar-lds02rr.ino</a> file, Set the LIDAR baudrate to 230400 and flash it to the esp32.
 If packets are shown, your LIDAR model uses 230400 baud rate instead of 115200.